fizcris/CarND-Advanced-Lane-Lines/README.md

 # 11. Profiling Video pipeline
 The code for this section is contained in the Jupyter notebook `11.
 Profiling Videos Pipeline.ipynb`.

-This pipeline is quite slow for porcessing images, a maximum average of 5it/s can be obtained with an average computer.
-So, this is no adequate for real-time processing, for taht we would need optimized code written in languages as c++ or take advantage of paralezization wich is out of the scope of this project.
+This pipeline is quite slow for processing images, a maximum average of 5it/s can be obtained with an average computer.
+So, this is no adequate for real-time processing, for that we would need optimized code written in languages as c++ or take advantage of parallelization which is out of the scope of this project.

-It is possible to check that the differecnes in execution employing the coeficeint aproximation method rather than the sliding window results in `0.027 s/frame` improvement.
-It seems not a lot but it reduces between 30-60 secodns the videos processed.
+It is possible to check that the differences in execution employing the coefficient approximation method rather than the sliding window results in `0.027 s/frame` improvement.
+It seems not a lot but it reduces between 30-60 seconds the videos processed.

 ```
 resizeImage took 0.0 seconds!